An Outlyingness Matrix for Multivariate Functional Data Classification: Simulation Studies

 \subsection{Classification Methods}

-We calculate the point-wise directional outlyingness with the Mahalanobis depth (MD) \citep{zuo2000general} for our proposed methods, two-step outlyingness, denoted by RMD, and outlyingness matrix, denoted by $\mathbf{VOM}$.
-We consider the ``within maximum depth'' criterion \citep{cuevas2007robust} for existing methods, using the following four conventional functional depths that can handle both univariate and multivariate functional data. \begin{description} \item[Method FM1.]
+We calculated the point-wise directional outlyingness with the Mahalanobis depth (MD) (\citet{zuo2000general}) for our proposed methods, two-step outlyingness, denoted by RMD, and outlyingness matrix, denoted by $\mathbf{VOM}$.
+We considered the ``within maximum depth'' criterion (\citet{cuevas2007robust}) for existing methods, using four conventional functional depths that can handle both univariate and multivariate functional data. \begin{description} \item[Method FM1.]
 Integrated depth defined by \citet{fraiman2001trimmed}, which calculates functional depth as the integral of point-wise depth across the whole support interval of a curve.
-We use random Tukey depth (TD) \citep{tukey1975mathematics} as the point-wise depth for this method. \item[Method FM2.]
+We used random Tukey depth (TD) (\citet{tukey1975mathematics}) as the point-wise depth for this method. \item[Method FM2.]
 Integrated depth with MD as the point-wise depth.
-The R functions \emph{depth.FM} and \emph{depth.FMp} in the package \emph{fda.usc} are used to calculate FM1 and FM2 for univariate and multivariate cases, respectively. \item[Method RP1.]
+The R functions \emph{depth.FM} and \emph{depth.FMp} in the package \emph{fda.usc} were used to calculate FM1 and FM2 for univariate and multivariate cases, respectively. \item[Method RP1.]
 Random projection depth defined by \citet{cuevas2007robust}.
-In this method, we randomly choose $K$ directions, project the curves onto each direction, calculate the statistical depth based on the projections for each direction and take the average of the direction-wise depth.
-Here, we set the number of random directions, ${\rm NR}=50$.
-Note that the direction in this method refers to a random function, $a$, in the Hilbert space $L^2[0,1]$ so that the projection of a datum, $X$, is given by the standard inner product $\langle a,X\rangle=\int_{0}^1 a(t)X(t)dt$.
-We use TD as the direction-wise depth for this method. \item[Method RP2.]
+In this method, we randomly chose ${\rm NR}$ directions, projected the curves onto each direction, calculated the statistical depth based on the projections for each direction and took the average of the direction-wise depth.
+Here we set the number of random directions, ${\rm NR}=50$.
+The direction in this method refers to a random function, $a$, in the Hilbert space $L^2[0,1]$ so that the projection of a datum, $X$, is given by the standard inner product $\langle a,X\rangle=\int_{0}^1 a(t)X(t){\rm d}t$.
+We used TD as the direction-wise depth for this method. \item[Method RP2.]
 Random projection depth with MD as the direction-wise depth.
-The R functions \emph{depth.RP} and \emph{depth.RPp} in the package \emph{fda.usc} are used to calculate RP1 and RP2 for univariate and multivariate cases, respectively. \end{description} TD and MD are selected as representatives of rank-based and distance-based depths, respectively.
-Except for the above functional depths, many other notions have been proposed in the literature.
-Some methods can be regarded as special cases of FM1 (with different point-wise depths), including modified band depth \citep{lopez2009concept}, half-region depth \citep{lopez2011half}, simplicial band depth \citep{lopez2014simplicial}, multivariate functional halfspace depth \citep{claeskens2014multivariate}, and multivariate functional skew-adjusted projection depth \citep{hubert2015multivariate}.
-Some methods have been specifically designed for univariate functional data, including kernelized functional spatial depth \citep{sguera2014spatial} and extremal depth \citep{narisetty2016extremal}.
+The R functions \emph{depth.RP} and \emph{depth.RPp} in the package \emph{fda.usc} were used to calculate RP1 and RP2 for univariate and multivariate cases, respectively. \end{description} TD and MD were selected as representatives of rank-based and distance-based depths, respectively.
+Aside from them, many other notions have been proposed in the literature.
+Some methods can be regarded as special cases of FM1 (with different point-wise depths), including modified band depth (\citet{lopez2009concept}), half-region depth (\citet{lopez2011half}), simplicial band depth (\citet{lopez2014simplicial}), multivariate functional halfspace depth (\citet{claeskens2014multivariate}), and multivariate functional skew-adjusted projection depth (\citet{hubert2015multivariate}).
+Some methods have been specifically designed for univariate functional data, including kernelized functional spatial depth (\citet{sguera2014spatial}) and extremal depth (\citet{narisetty2016extremal}).

 12pt